Er-Simon/Telegram-Member-Booster/README.md

 ## How to Use

 1. **Add Your Telethon Sessions**: Place your session files in the `sessions` folder.
-Here’s a revised version of the original instruction with the additional details included:
 2. **Specify Group Information**: In the `consts.py` file, set the `GROUP_DESTINATION` (the group where members will be added) and `GROUP_TARGETS` (the groups from which members will be sourced).
 Specify the groups by providing the usernames.
 Additionally, the members of `GROUP_TARGETS` must be visible.
 It is also recommended that `GROUP_DESTINATION` has its members visible to retrieve them and avoid adding duplicates.

 ## Run